michaelcloran/michael-cloran/README.md

    This site was created using Blue Fish web developer tools where a commit would be done by logging onto the server Apache 2 local sandbox and opening a terminal in the root directory of the website<br>

-     1 a git add . would be done to add files
+     1 a git add . would be done to add files<br>
-     2 a git commit -m "message"
+     2 a git commit -m "message"<br>
-     3 a git push to push the local to remote reposotiory
+     3 a git push to push the local to remote reposotiory<br>

 It shouild be noted that during the deployment stage and editing of the Readme.
 It was done through Google Chrome so I had issues with the repository being modified from several sources so I had to once an edit of the readme was iniated and submitted a commit was done.
 If I wanted to submit from the local server root directory I would have to do a git pull first to